alexoslabs2/dataleakhunter/README.md

 # DataLeakHunter aka DLH

-DataLeakHunter(DLH) is a modular system to detect and track sensitive data leaks across Slack, Confluence, Jira, and Trello.
+DataLeakHunter aka DLH is a modular system to detect and track sensitive data leaks across Slack, Confluence, Jira, and Trello.
 It exports ECS/CIM-aligned JSON to SIEM, and can open tickets automatically in Jira and GLPI.

 ## Quickstart